3DCoded/Happy-Hare/Multi-MMU.md

 ### 1. Adjust `num_gates`

-Normally `num_gates` is an integer representing the number of gates/lanes on your MMU.
+Normally `num_gates` is an integer representing the total number of gates/lanes on your MMU.
 To support multiple units you simply specify a comma separated list with the number of gates in each unit.
 For example, if you have two Box Turtle with 4 gates each, you would specify:
 ```yml
 [mmu_machine]
 num_gates: 4,4